KrishnaKabi04/Load-Value-Prediction/README.md

 #### Config
 We use config file, to pass parameters to the module.
 Any change to parameters should be done in config file.

 LVPT_index : this parameter choses the n of LSB from PC address.
-It determines how big the tablw would be <br />
+It determines how big the table would be <br />
 LVPT_hist_bit: it stores the history depth i.e the no. of past history of the predictions  <br />
 Counter_bit: 4 (kept as constant) <br />
 threshold: this parameter can be tweaked based on what threshold we want to predict  <br />